Greenhouse Gases Factsheet

 Atmospheric Greenhouse Gas Emissions

 - Since 1750, atmospheric concentrations of CO2, CH4, and N2O increased by 149%, 262%, and 123%, respectively, to levels that are unprecedented in the past 800,000 years.1,2

 - Before the Industrial Revolution, the concentration of CO2 remained around 280 parts per million (ppm) by volume.6 In March 2022, the global monthly average concentration increased to 418.28 ppm, which is about 2.8 ppm higher than in 2021.7

 Sources of Greenhouse Gas Emissions

 - Anthropogenic CO2 is emitted primarily from fossil fuel combustion.
-Iron and steel production, petrochemical production, and cement production are other significant sources of CO2 emissions.5
+Iron and steel production, cement production and petrochemical production are other significant sources of CO2 emissions.5

 - The U.S. oil and gas industry emits 2.3% of its gross gas production annually, equivalent to 13 million metric tons of methane—nearly 60 percent higher than the U.S. Environmental Protection Agency (EPA) estimates.8

-- Hydrofluorocarbons (HFCs) are the fastest growing category of GHG (increasing annually at a rate of 10-15%) and are used in refrigeration, cooling, and as solvents in place of ozone-depleting chlorofluorocarbons (CFCs).9
+- Hydrofluorocarbons (HFCs) are the fastest growing category of GHG and are used in refrigeration, cooling, and as solvents in place of ozone-depleting chlorofluorocarbons (CFCs).9

 Emissions and Trends